ibm-cloud-docs/containers/cl-add-ons-istio.md

 Updates in this version
 :   See the Istio release notes for [Istio 1.20.0](https://istio.io/latest/news/releases){: external}.

 ## Unsupported: Version 1.19
 {: #v119}

-Version 1.19 of the managed Istio add-on is unsupported.
-{: important}

 ### 5 December 2023, Version 1.19.4